-Have you ever gotten a text warning you that your account has been compromised?
-Or that you’re getting a refund on your taxes (just click here!)?
-These are usually signs of text message (SMS) phishing scams, also known as smishing.
+Have you ever gotten a text message (SMS) warning you that your account has been compromised?
+Or that you’re getting a refund on your taxes if you click the link provided?
+These are usually signs of SMS phishing scams, also known as smishing.
 While using your phone to connect with friends and family might be second nature to you, it also presents unique cyber security challenges.
 Here’s how you can protect yourself and your devices from smishing scams.

 What is smishing?

-Smishing is a type of phishing scam where cyber criminals try to trick you by sending fraudulent SMS or text messages.
-They often pretend to be a real business (such as a bank or delivery company), government department or person you know.
-During the COVID-19 pandemic, scammers have even pretended to be from assistance programs, like the Canada Emergency Response Benefit (CERB) and the Canada Recovery Benefit (CRB), to target vulnerable Canadians.
+Smishing is a type of phishing scam where cybercriminals try to trick you by sending fraudulent text messages.
+They often pretend to be a legitimate business (such as a bank or delivery company), government department or person you know.
+These messages often look official and may use fake account details or spoofed numbers to fool you.
+Scammers use urgent language to get you to act fast, hoping you won’t notice the small signs that the message is fake.

-Smishing messages will often try to get you to click on a link, which may contain malware or lead to a spoofed website.
-If you click on the link, cyber criminals can then steal your data, your money or even your identity.
+Smishing messages often try to get you to click on a link, which may contain malware or lead to a spoofed website, or provide sensitive information.
+If you click on the link, cybercriminals can then steal your data, your money or even your identity.

 Signs of a smishing scam

-There are a few easy ways to spot a phishing scam.
+There are a few easy ways to spot smishing.
 The best way is to exercise caution whenever you receive a suspicious text message.
 Ask yourself, “Would this organization try to reach me by text?”
-Most legitimate organizations will never ask you to reveal personal information through an email or text message.
+Legitimate organizations will never ask you to reveal personal information such as passwords, PINs or social insurance numbers (SINs) through an email or text message.

 Most smishing attacks create a sense of urgency in the message and encourage you to respond right away.
-They may send threats, like claiming they’ll close your account, or offer a time-sensitive reward, such as a prize for a contest you didn’t enter.
+They may claim your account has been compromised, threaten to close your account or offer a time-sensitive reward, such as a prize for a contest you didn’t enter.
 But no text is ever that urgent — take your time when evaluating a potential smishing message.

 Many smishing messages appear to be from a trustworthy and reliable source, like your bank or another business you know.
 Always be cautious, even if you think you recognize the business that the message is from.